2br-2b/Free-online-board-card-games/README.md

 If you have any you would like added, make a pull request or start an issue!

-For another list, see (this tweet from @ellalovesbg)[https://twitter.com/ellalovesbg/status/1259674518164889600/photo/1] or (download the PDF from Google Drive here)[https://drive.google.com/file/d/1NO-05LM-SakbwqNajBXgIO4HuCSkBd6n/view].
+For another list, see [this tweet from @ellalovesbg](https://twitter.com/ellalovesbg/status/1259674518164889600/photo/1) or [download the PDF from Google Drive here](https://drive.google.com/file/d/1NO-05LM-SakbwqNajBXgIO4HuCSkBd6n/view).

 For fellow programmers: a * at the end of the line means that the game/website is open-source.